aa2il/pyKeyer/README.md

    - Fonts look awful - probably need to install these also
    - Looks like it is pulling something(s) out of Python/data
      - need to make sure these are available

+# Installation for Windoz:

+     - Best bet is to use mini-conda and follow the instructions above.
+     - There is an older compiled binary/installer listed on the right panel of this screen.
+If you want/need a more recent binary, email me.